-Remove top and sides of rind from brie.
-Place brie in a small baking dish and bake for about 22 minutes.
+Remove top and sides of rind from brie then place brie in a small baking dish and bake for about 22 minutes.
 Cheese should be melted and bubbly.

 In the meantime, use remaining ingredients to make praline sauce.
-Melt butter in a small saucepan over medium-low heat.
-Add brown sugar and cream, stirring well until uniform.
+Melt butter in a small saucepan over medium heat then add brown sugar and cream, stirring well until uniform.

-Bring to a boil then simmer for 5 to 10 minutes, allowing sauce to thicken.
-Turn off heat then stir in pecans.
+Bring praline sauce to a boil then simmer for 5 to 10 minutes, allowing sauce to thicken.
+Remove from heat then stir in pecans.

 Praline sauce instructions also found here.